Henry Katumba Tamale

 Henry Katumba Tamale (born March 28, 1960) is a Ugandan Anglican Bishop.

-In the 1980s, Henry began his active participation in the Church of Uganda, which led him to be ordained as a Priest in 1985.
-He married Rev. Elizabeth Julia Katumba Tamale on December 12, 1987, at Namirembe Cathedral, Uganda.
+In the 1980s, Henry began his active participation in the Church of Uganda, which led him to be ordained as a priest in 1985.
+He married the Rev. Elizabeth Julia Katumba Tamale on December 12, 1987, at Namirembe Cathedral, Uganda.
 They have five children.

 Henry is the sixth Bishop of West Buganda Diocese in the Church of Uganda. he was consecrated and took office on 28 August 2016.
 He was previously a priest and assistant to the Bishop of Namirembe.
 In 2017, Bishop Tamale said the lack of good roads in Buganda made travel hard.
-Bishop Henry Katumba Tamale retired on March 29, 2025 and was succeeded by The Rt.
-Rev. Gaster Nsereko as the 7th Bishop of West Buganda Diocese who was consecrated and enthroned on March 30, 2025.
+Bishop Henry Katumba Tamale retired on March 29, 2025 and was succeeded by the Right Rev. Gaster Nsereko as the 7th Bishop of West Buganda Diocese who was consecrated and enthroned on March 30, 2025.